StoreConnect/sensorthings-api-deployment/deployment/helm/frost-server/README.md

 ### About MQTT support

-As described in the [OGC SensorThings API specification](http://docs.opengeospatial.org/is/15-078r6/15-078r6.html#85), the MQTT support is not mandatory but enabled by default in the FROST-Server Helm chart.
+As described in the [OGC SensorThings API specification](http://docs.opengeospatial.org/is/15-078r6/15-078r6.html#85), the OGC SensorThings API MQTT support is an optional extension but enabled by default in the FROST-Server Helm chart.
-To disable FROST-Server MQTT support, simply override the `components.mqtt.enabled` configuration value to `false`.
+To disable MQTT support, override the `frost.mqtt.enabled` configuration value to `false`.

     $ helm install --set frost.mqtt.enabled=false storeconnect/frost-server